ClancyLab/squid/docs/source/examples/neb.rst

 Nudged Elastic Band Demo
 ------------------------

 The below code shows how one can generate a reaction pathway, and ultimately run NEB on it to find the minimum energy pathway (MEP).
+Further, it automates the submission of an eigenvector following Transition State optimization from the peak, and verifies a transition state was found.
 Note, the endpoints and NEB should use the same DFT level of theory, otherwise your endpoints may not remain local minima within the potential energy surface.

 .. code-block:: python